 At both the campus and district levels, Odem-Edroy ISD offers opportunities for input in matters that affect employees and influence the instructional effectiveness of the district.
-As part of the district's planning and decision-making process, employees are elected to serve on district- or campus-level advisory committees.
-Plans and detailed information about the shared decision-making process are available in each campus office or from Dr. Veronica Gutierrez.
+As part of the district's planning and decisionmaking process, employees are elected to serve on district- or campus-level advisory committees.
+Plans and detailed information about the shared decision-making process are available in each campus office or from the Executive Director of School Improvement & Student Services.